frictionlessdata/frictionless-py/pages/checks/row.md

 ## Duplicate Row

 This checks for duplicate rows.
 You need to take into account that checking for duplicate rows can lead to high memory consumption on big files.
-Here is an example:
+Here is an example.

+### Example

 ```python script tabs=Python
 from pprint import pprint